Checkmarx/kics/docs/commands.md

 The other commands have no further options.

+## Exclude Paths
+By default, KICS now automatically excludes paths according to the .gitignore file.
+If you want to disable this behavior, you should set "withoutGitIgnore" in the -e flag (`-e "withoutGitIgnore"`).

 ## Library Flag Usage

 As mentioned above, the library flag (`-b` or `--libraries-path`) refers to the directory with libraries.
 The functions need to be grouped by platform and the library file name should follow the format: `<platform>.rego` to be loaded by KICS.
 It doesn't matter your directory structure.
 In other words, for example, if you want to indicate a directory that contains a library for your terraform queries, you should group your functions (used in your terraform queries) in a file named `terraform.rego` wherever you want.